On N List of Movie Reviews

 10/20: People know what Marilyn Monroe looked like, but they don't know the real her, hence the film Norma Jean and Marilyn.

 It's often fascinating although highly inaccurate.
-Understandably, there's so much material that it's difficult to get them all in a two-hour picture.
+Understandably, there's so much material that it's difficult to get them all into a two-hour picture.
 To make up for the shortcoming, Ashley Judd and Mira Sorvino provide a collaborative effort for a tour de force.
+They're both outstanding in different ways.
+I love the idea of making Ashley's Norma the destructive ego for Mira's Marilyn during the second half.
+It's effective, compelling, and perhaps crazy.

-Why it did have to occur is Marilyn was going to spill the dark secrets to the media about the Kennedys.
+Why it did have to occur was Marilyn Monroe was going to spill the dark secrets to the media about the Kennedys.
 JFK promised to divorce his wife and marry her.
-RFK was also banging Marilyn at the same time, so the murder meant one thing: they needed to shut her up permanently or risk a huge scandal that would topple them out of power.
+RFK was also banging Marilyn Monroe at the same time, so the murder meant one thing: they needed to shut her up permanently or risk a huge scandal that would topple them out of power.
 Happily, these corrupt brothers died in the next seven years under bizarre circumstances.

 All in all, I'm not a fan of Marilyn Monroe, but Norma Jean and Marilyn is a good movie.